 To capture access to LTC systems, we use three choice indicators and one means-testing indicator.
 Limitations in choice are defined as restrictions in the kind of benefit or provider that can be chosen and that can relate to regional restriction or to insurance or benefit plans.
 The indicators are choice of home-care provider (choice home care), choice of institutional care provider (choice institutional care), and choice between cash and in-kind benefits (choice cash).
-We constructed a cumulative index from these three choice indicators (choice restrictions) because cluster analysis improves when a small number of variables is included while multicollinearity might weight individual variables too strong, biasing the derivation of meaningful clusters [38].
+We constructed a cumulative index from these three choice indicators (choice restrictions) because cluster analysis improves when a small number of variables is included while multicollinearity might weight individual variables too strong, biasing the derivation of meaningful clusters [40].
 Moreover, this prevents findings from being biased by a strong overweighting of choice within the cluster analysis.
 This index (choice index) may take values between 0 and 4, with 0 representing absolute freedom of choice and 4 strong restrictions.
-Furthermore, we use means-testing for any benefit (means-testing), which includes cash benefits, in-kind benefits, and other care-related benefits., A country system was coded 0 if it applies no means-testing in LTC systems at all and 1 if means-testing takes place.
+Furthermore, we use means-testing for any benefit (means-testing), which includes cash benefits, in-kind benefits, and other care-related benefits.
+A country system was coded 0 if it applies no means-testing in LTC systems at the stage of LTC provision at all and 1 if means-testing takes place.

 For the performance dimension, we use data that indicate the quality of LTC services.
 We include life expectancy of people aged 65 and older (life expectancy) and the percentage of the population who are 65 years and older and perceive their health as good or very good (self-perceived health).